Skip to main content

 I was yelling, not even at anyone specific, but I know the ones who talked behind my back heard me.
 The repast was over.

 I felt hurt.
 Betrayed.
 Unconsoled.
 Unprotected.
 My own sister turned on me.
 And then she went on Instagram throwing subliminals like I didn’t try to diffuse the situation.
 I couldn’t believe it.
+Picture/proof for context because this shit was unreal to me.
+EVERYONE IS FAKE!
+Even the ones acting like they care.

 This was my mother’s funeral, the one she didn’t ask for and the moment I became fully separated from my family.
 But in my heart, I wasn’t surprised.
 I had already experienced the red flags.
 I just wanted family.
 I wanted to bring us together, even if it meant ignoring her final wishes.